Pain Management Programme

 5. Clearly defined goals

-Starting with you first treatment will be a holistic goal to regain lifestyle.
-This goal may change as you move through your treatment as it is important to know that changes are taking place as treatment progresses.
+At your initial consultation we discuss an holistic plan to regain your lifestyle.
+This may change as you move through your treatment.
+But it is important to see that changes are take place as your treatment progresses.